-CDP 10 & SG 10: Meeting Housing Needs also states "that can demonstrate there will be no adverse impact on traffic congestion and parking; and"
+CDP 10 & SG 10: Meeting Housing Needs also requires an applicant "can demonstrate there will be no adverse impact on traffic congestion and parking"

 - No cycle or vehicle parking provision is proposed.
-However, any associated cars would be subject to existing parking restrictions. - The site cannot provide parking within the curtilage of the property.
+It is stated that guests are prohibited from using the car park in the management plan. - Any associated cars would be subject to existing parking restrictions.

-- > The lack of cycle and car parking provision is acceptable in this case? - > The proposal give rise to parking problems?
+- > The lack of cycle and car parking provision is acceptable in this case? - > The proposal could give rise to parking problems?